-The assurance level for the TOE is CC EAL4 augmented augmented with ALC_DVS.2, ATE_DPT.2 and AVA_VAN.5 defined in [CC_Part3].
+The assurance level for the TOE is CC EAL5 augmented with ALC_DVS.2 and AVA_VAN.5 defined in CC part 3 [CC_Part3].

-2.5 Conformance rationale
+2.5 Conformance Rationale

 Since this ST is not claiming conformance to any other protection profile, no rationale is necessary here.